-Win(e)d down and take it easy at the 2016 annual Robertson Slow Food and Wine Festival from Friday, 5 to Sunday, 7 August 2016.
+Win(e)d down and take it easy at the 2017 Robertson Slow Food and Wine Festival from Friday, 4 to Sunday, 6 August 2017.
 Devoted to the art of slow cooking, this yearly fiesta serves up the finest traditional country fare prepared in the homes of the winemaking families of the area.
-The 20 participating wineries and guest houses are pulling out all the corks and have planned unique menus, wine selections or activities for the auspicious affair, so there is something for everyone.
+The 20 participating wineries and guest houses are pulling out all the corks and have planned unique menus, wine selections and activities for the auspicious affair, so there is something for everyone.

-COST: Events are individually priced – participating wineries and guesthouses each have a unique menu, wine selection or activity planned – and patrons can expect price tags to range from FREE to R650p/p.
+COST: Events are individually priced – participating wineries and guesthouses each have a unique menu, wine selection or activity planned – and patrons can expect price tags to range from FREE to R700p/p.

-Prepare your senses for the immersive experience that is the 2016 Open Design Festival Cape Town, a 12-day extravaganza set to pop up at City Hall and across the Mother City from Wednesday, 10 to Sunday, 21 August 2016.
+Prepare your senses for the immersive experience that is the 2017 Open Design Festival Cape Town.
+This 13-day extravaganza is set to pop up at City Hall and across the Mother City from Sunday, 13 to Friday, 25 August 2017.
 The mid-year fiesta is back with a slew of design-orientated events, expos, workshops, movie nights, tours and so much more.
 This year, there’s also a number of educational design components on offer, so if you’re an aspiring student of the arts then keep an eye on the programme.

 COST: The extensive programme offers a selection of free and fee-based events.